audacioustux/scan-automate/scan-automate/DOCUMENTATION.md

 eks cluster is provisioned with terraform.
 The terraform code is in `terraform` directory.
 To make changes to the cluster, make changes to the terraform code and run `task eks:up` to apply the changes.

-currently the cluster is set to use two node groups. `general` for platform components, `spot` for scanners / workflow pods.
+currently the cluster is set to use two node groups. `general` - meant for platform components, `spot` - meant for scanners / workflow pods.

 ## bin/up.sh